 Landstar retains liability through a self-insured retention for commercial trucking claims up to \$5 million per occurrence.
-Effective May 1, 2019, the Company entered into a three year commercial auto liability insurance arrangement for losses incurred between \$5 million and \$10 million (the "2019 Initial Excess Policy") with a third party insurance company.
-The Company subsequently extended the 2019 Initial Excess Policy for one additional policy year, from May 1, 2022 through April 30, 2023.
-For commercial trucking claims incurred on or after May 1, 2022 through April 30, 2023, the extended 2019 Initial Excess Policy provides for a limit for a single loss of \$5 million, with an aggregate limit of \$10 million for the policy period ended April 30, 2023.
-Effective May 1, 2023, the Company entered into a new three year commercial auto liability insurance arrangement for losses incurred between \$5 million and \$10 million (the "2023 Initial Excess Policy") with a third party insurance company.
+Effective May 1, 2023, the Company entered into a three year commercial auto liability insurance arrangement for losses incurred between \$5 million and \$10 million (the "2023 Initial Excess Policy") with a third party insurance company.
 For commercial trucking claims incurred on or after May 1, 2023 through April 30, 2026, the 2023 Initial Excess Policy provides for an aggregate deductible of \$18 million over the thirty-six month term ending April 30, 2026.
 After payment of the deductible, the 2023 Initial Excess Policy provides for a limit for a single loss of \$5 million, with an aggregate limit of \$15 million for the thirty-six month term ending April 30, 2026.

 The Company also maintains third party insurance arrangements providing excess coverage for commercial trucking liabilities in excess of \$10 million.
 These third party arrangements provide coverage on a per occurrence or aggregated basis.
-In recent years, there has been a significant increase in the occurrence of trials in courts throughout the United States involving catastrophic injury and fatality claims against commercial motor carriers that have resulted in verdicts in excess of \$10 million.
+Over the past decade, there has been a significant increase in the occurrence of trials in courts throughout the United States involving catastrophic injury and fatality claims against commercial motor carriers that have resulted in verdicts in excess of \$10 million.
 Within the transportation logistics industry, these verdicts are often referred to as "Nuclear Verdicts."
 The increase in Nuclear Verdicts has had a significant impact on the cost of commercial auto liability claims throughout the United States.
 Due to the increasing cost of commercial auto liability claims, the availability of excess coverage has significantly decreased, and the pricing associated with such excess coverage, to the extent available, has significantly increased.
-Since the annual policy year ended April 30, 2020, as compared to the annual policy year ending April 30, 2024, the Company experienced an increase of approximately \$21 million, or over 380%, in the premiums charged by third party insurance companies to the Company for excess coverage for commercial trucking liabilities in excess of \$10 million.
+Since the annual policy year ended April 30, 2020, as compared to the annual policy year ending April 30, 2025, the Company experienced an increase of approximately \$22 million, or over 400%, in the premiums charged by third party insurance companies to the Company for excess coverage for commercial trucking liabilities in excess of \$10 million.

-Moreover, in recent years the Company has increased the level of its financial exposure to commercial trucking claims in excess of \$10 million, including through the use of additional self-insurance, deductibles, aggregate loss limits, quota shares and other arrangements with third party insurance companies, based on the availability of coverage within certain excess insurance coverage layers and estimated cost differentials between proposed premiums from third party insurance companies and historical and actuarially projected losses experienced by the Company at various levels of excess insurance coverage.
-For example, with respect to a single hypothetical claim in the amount of \$60 million incurred during the annual policy year ending April 30, 2024, the Company would have an aggregate financial exposure of approximately \$25 million.
+Moreover, the Company from year to year manages the level of its financial exposure to commercial trucking claims in excess of \$10 million, including through the use of additional self-insurance, deductibles, aggregate loss limits, quota shares and other arrangements with third party insurance companies, based on the availability of coverage within certain excess insurance coverage layers and estimated cost differentials between proposed premiums from third party insurance companies and historical and actuarially projected losses experienced by the Company at various levels of excess insurance coverage.
+For example, with respect to a single hypothetical claim in the amount of \$65 million incurred during the annual policy year ending April 30, 2025, the Company would have an aggregate financial exposure of approximately \$30 million.
 Furthermore, the Company's third party insurance arrangements provide excess coverage up to an uppermost coverage layer, in excess of which the Company retains additional financial exposure.
 No assurances can be given that the availability of excess coverage for commercial trucking claims will not continue to deteriorate, that the pricing associated with such excess coverage, to the extent available, will not continue to increase, nor that insurance coverage from third party insurers for excess coverage of commercial trucking claims will even be available on commercially reasonable terms at certain levels.
 Moreover, the occurrence of a Nuclear Verdict, or the settlement of a catastrophic injury and/or fatality claim that could have otherwise resulted in a Nuclear Verdict, could have a material adverse effect on Landstar's cost of insurance and claims and its results of operations.